EnterpriseDB/terraform-provider-biganimal/docs/resources/azure_connection.md

 page_title: "biganimal_azure_connection Resource - terraform-provider-biganimal"
 subcategory: ""
 description: |-
-  The azureconnection resource is used to make connection between your project and Azure.
+  The azure_connection resource is used to make connection between your project and Azure.
-  To obtain the necessary input parameters, please refer to [Connect CSP](https://www.enterprisedb.com/docs/biganimal/latest/gettingstarted/02connectingtoyourcloud/connecting_azure/).
+  To obtain the necessary input parameters, please refer to Connect CSP https://www.enterprisedb.com/docs/biganimal/latest/getting_started/02_connecting_to_your_cloud/connecting_azure/.
 ---

 # biganimal_azure_connection (Resource)